Visiting International Research Students (VIRS) are required to pay two separate fees charged by UBC: the VIRS Program Fee and iMED Medical Insurance.

 - Refund of the VIRS program fee can be given if a VIRS applicant’s withdrawal is due to either rejection of legitimate immigration document application or rejection of research funding application (i.e. government/institution grants/scholarships/awards).

 - If you would like to extend your VIRS registration, please contact Go Global.
-The fee must be renewed after one year, should the VIRS student wish to extend their research period.
+The fee must be renewed after one year, if you wish to extend your research period.
 If your extension increases the total length of your stay at UBC to more than 12 months, you will be charged the fee.